Aftergrinder/detection_aware_planning/README.md

 * A platform where you upload your ongoing (unfinished) tracks to receive feedback or just get the motivation of publicly showing that you are doing music
 * A platform focused on the interactions between individual contributors where you can easily have someone doing a V1, and another one doing the V2, etc
 * A platform where artists can easily share the sources of their work or just the materials to help people making remixes (.mid, scores/chords, etc)
-* A platform made by engineers how love the science behind audio and music; connected to
+* A platform made by engineers how love the science behind audio and music; connected to a lot of tools and services to automatically give you information about your tracks (BPM, energy, mood, fingerprints, peaks, etc)

+## Comparison with other platforms

+This comparison is not very detailed but aims to give you an overview of what makes SGTM different.

+Please feel f